ImYourGroupSenpai/WhoIsYourSenpai/README.md

 # EXTREME CLUE
-We know that clues in your name tag is so stupid
+We know that clues in your name tag is so stupid! sorry for that

-so we have a "EXTEME CLUE" for you! if you can solve this clue, our name will appear!
+so we have an "EXTEME CLUE" for you! if you can solve this clue, our name will appear!

 Good Luck!